-My message is that artifical sweeteners don’t equate to healthy just because they are low or no calories.
+My message is that artificial sweeteners don’t equate to healthy just because they are low or no calories.
 Certainly, they can make dieting a little more bearable, but do not mistake them to be a solution.
 Instead all that they do is mask a problem.

 Some of the research might also indicate that because the brain isn’t tricked, that the craving becomes stronger (making a binge more likely to occur).
-On top of that, suggestions that hunger increases as a result of eating artifical sweetener can make dieting hard to adhere to.
+On top of that, suggestions that hunger increases as a result of eating artificial sweetener can make dieting hard to adhere to.

 Therefore there are still repercussions.
-It is certainly too good to be true that you can eat a calorie-free cake all day everyday and reap the benefits comparitive to focusing on nutrition and balance.
+It is certainly too good to be true that you can eat a calorie-free cake all day everyday and reap the benefits comparative to focusing on nutrition and balance.

 1 Blundell, J E, Hill, A J Paradoxical effects of an intense sweetener (aspartame) on appetite Lancet (x) 1092-1093, 1986